unt-libraries/django-premis-event-service/README.rst

   $ docker-compose run manage createsuperuser

+View the web UI in a browser
+""""""""""""""""""""""""""""

+Navigate to ``http://localhost:8000/event/`` to see the UI of the app.
+The port can be changed by editing the ``docker-compose.yml`` file.

 The code is in a volume that is shared between your workstation and the app container, which means any edits you make on your workstation will also be reflected in the Docker container.
 No need to rebuild the container to pick up changes in the code.

 However, if the requirements files change, it is important that you rebuild the app container for those packages to be installed.
 This is something that could happen when switching between feature branches, or when pulling updates from the remote.